 After mapping objects (leads and users), you can map and sync their attributes (fields).
-You can also determine in which direction the attribute will be sent during the sync process (from Intercom to Salesforce or vice versa).
+You can also determine in which direction the attribute will be sent during the sync process (from Intercom to Salesforce or Salesforce to Intercom).

 Note: Data synced via these mappings is applied directly to the user, lead or contact in Salesforce or Intercom, for a simple view of live Salesforce data in Intercom, use the Inbox app.

 In order to sync attributes between Intercom and Salesforce, their data types need to be compatible between both systems.
-The following tables show the types of attributes that can be synced from Intercom to Salesforce and vice versa:
+The following tables show the types of attributes that can be synced between Intercom and Salesforce: